aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 ### Introduction

-The security enhancement project at IthaCorp is in full gear and your are continuing the process of implementing controls across the four CAF Security Perspective areas; **Directive**, **Preventative**, **Detective** and **Responsive**.
+The security enhancement project at IthaCorp is in full gear and you are continuing the process of implementing controls across the four CAF Security Perspective areas; **Directive**, **Preventative**, **Detective** and **Responsive**.
 Unexpectedly, you are approached by the business to support the launch of IthaCorp Telemachus, a new IoT Service offering that transforms traditional cities into "smart" cities by using IoT technology to improve efficiency through device instrumentation, analytics and automation.
 Your role is provide assistance with the security configuration of the AWS IoT resources.
 This is a critical service launch for the business so you get started immediately.

 In this module, you will set up an environment using the AWS IoT (Internet of Things) service.
 You will create a simulated device (a thing) and connect it to the AWS IoT service and watch traffic flow between the device and AWS IoT.
 You will then enhance the security of the communication between the device and AWS IoT and, in so doing, learn more about the various security features offered by the service.